-'''

-- A tuple of names for the three fields.

-- An id string to be used for each input.

-id

-- The human readable label for the main label.

-label

-- A tuple of values for the (key, value, delete) fields.
-If delete

-values

-is truthy the checkbox will be checked.

-placeholder - A tuple of placeholder text for the (key, value) fields.

-- A list of error strings for the field or just true to highlight the field.

-error

-- An array of classes to apply to the control-group.

-classes

-- Dictionary of extra tag attributes

-attrs

-is_required - Boolean of whether this input is requred for the form to validate

-Examples:

-{% import 'macros/form.html' as form %}

-'''
+''' name - A tuple of names for the three fields. id - An id string to be used for each input. label - The human readable label for the main label. values - A tuple of values for the (key, value, delete) fields.
+If delete is truthy the checkbox will be checked. placeholder - A tuple of placeholder text for the (key, value) fields. error - A list of error strings for the field or just true to highlight the field. classes - An array of classes to apply to the control-group. '''